 It's also worth unfollowing gambling accounts on social media and uninstalling all gambling related apps on your laptop or smartphone.

-If you’re worried you might have a gambling problem, you should certainly take steps to self-exclude from all your online gambling accounts.
-However, that’s not all you need to do.
-You should also get the help you need from trustworthy, independent organizations.
-The National Council on Problem Gambling can help you if you’re based in the United States.
-There are online resources and contact details, as well as a phone number (1800 522 4700), where you can talk to someone directly.
-Check here for a list of international problem gambling help organizations to find help outside of the United States.
+If you're worried you might have a gambling problem, you should certainly take steps to self-exclude from all your online gambling accounts.
+However, that's not all you need to do.
+You should also get the help you need from trustworthy, independent organisations.
+The Be Gamble Aware can help you if you're based in the United Kingdom.
+There are online resources and contact details, as well as a phone number (0808 8020 133), where you can talk to someone directly.
+Check here for a list of international problem gambling help organisations to find help outside of the UK.